 - Dirt, ice and snow covering sensors can reduce functionality and make it impossible to provide warnings.
-CTA cannot detect hazards if it is covered. - Do not affix any objects, tape or labels in the area of the sensors. - CTA is deactivated when a trailer is connected to the car's electrical system.
+CTA cannot detect hazards if it is covered. - CTA is deactivated when a trailer is connected to the car's electrical system.

 Repair of the BLIS and CTA functions' components or repainting the bumpers must only be performed by a workshop - an authorised Volvo workshop is recommended.